biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 ## Prerequisites
 **BLAST**

 Please go to  the official [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) page and install the correct version for you operating system.
-To verify BLAST that installed correctly, open the terminal and type:
+To verify that BLAST that installed properly, open the terminal and type:

 ```sh
 blastn